PHY 601. Physics Seminar. (0.5 h)

 PHY 795.
 Physics for Education Research.
 (3 h)

-Fulfills the requirement for a graduate course in physics for students in the Masters in Education program seeking certification to teach physics.
+This course will fulfill the requirement for a graduate course in Physics for students in the Masters in Education program seeking certification to teach Physics.
+This course involves research with a Physics advisor, with a poster or paper report as a final product.

 PHY 891.
 Dissertation Research I. (1-9 h)